-Just like when I first read about Herbert Huncke in Wikipedia, I spent an hour or more immersed in this sad tale, reading on Wikipedia.
-Back in 1967, Dennis Wilson bumped into a couple of Manson Family misfit girls hitchiking one day.
+I spent an hour or more immersed in this sad tale, reading on Wikipedia.
+Back in 1967, Dennis Wilson bumped into a couple of Manson Family girls hitchiking around Los Angeles.
 The rest as they say is history.
-Looking at the cycle of a cult’s rise and fall you can see similarites in all cults whether it be Jim Jones, Adolph Hitler and Charles Manson.
-Each person in his turn follows the same path over and over again.
-I am astounded to read so much of the history of Manson and his followers there in California and came to one interesting insight.
-Not too much different than the attraction the Beats had for an outsider like Herbert Huncke, the white, bored middle class kids (young women especially) who fell into the net of Charles Manson.
-He too was a ex-convict.
-But unlike Huncke who really went out to feed his drug habit, Charlie went in and pulled anyone he could with him.
-Woe to those who didn’t see it coming or were too late to realize how crazy he was.
+One can see similarites in all cults whether it be Jim Jones, Adolph Hitler or Charles Manson.
+Each leader in his turn follows the path over and over again.
+I was astounded to read so much of the history of Manson and his followers there in California and came to a conclusion.
+The friendship the Beats had for an outsider like Herbert Hunckethe white, is mirrored exactly in the bored middle class kids (young women especially) who fell into the net of Charles Manson.
+He too was a ex-convict, like Herbert Huncke.
+But unlike Huncke whose real motivation was to feed his drug habit, Charlie’s goal was to suck-in every person he made contact with.
+Woe to those who didn’t see it coming or were too late to realize.
 Herbert Huncke was never described as vindictive or ‘violent’.
-Charlie was all about being respected.
-Don’t disrespect Charlie, otherwise he’ll have to kill you.
+Charles Manson was all about being respected.
+Do not disrespect Charlie, otherwise he’ll have to kill you.
+No questions asked.

-Helter Skelter-It’s funny how racist Charlie was but that he was so convinced that Blacks would rise up and kill all the whites.
-And then Charlie who was white and all his followers who were also white would come to rule the blacks.
-Only a crazy person can hold those two thoughts in his head.
-I don’t think the William Burroughs, Jack Kerouacs and Allen Ginsburgs of the world were that crazy.
-Charlie may have been creative but he used people.
-Like a lot of stereotypical convicts he took disproportionate advantage of all opportunities presented to him.
-When Dennis Wilson bumped into the two Manson family members he gave them a ride.
-Driving around later that same day he saw them again.
-Now in my book, my paranoia kicks in (I don’t care if it was 1967 or not I get frightened) and I begin to wonder ‘Hey what is it these women do that they hitchike all day?’
-If you’re not in college, not going to high school or not working you obviously depend on the generosity of others.
+The day in 1967 that Dennis Wilson bumped into the two Manson family members he gave them a ride.
+Driving around town later that same day he saw them again, hitchiking.
+In my mind, my paranoia kicks in (I don’t care if it was 1967 or not I get frightened) and I begin to wonder ‘Hey what is it these women do that they hitchike all day?’
+If you’re not in college, not going to high school or not working or raising children, you obviously depend on the generosity of others.
 Dennis Wilson’s protective radar didn’t sense danger at this point.
 And it should have because the wild ride he found himself on put him smack in the middle of the Mason Family groupthink and group action.